57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

 The art of integration and testing in payment systems is about being methodical yet creative, thorough yet efficient.
 During a recent payment gateway migration that would move millions of customers to a new payment platform, we discovered that perfect test coverage isn't just about the number of test cases but about understanding real user behavior.
 By analyzing transaction patterns, we created test scenarios that mimicked our busiest shopping days, including the complex mix of payment methods, currencies, and retry attempts.
 This approach caught critical edge cases that traditional test plans might have missed—like how expired cards retried with new payment methods created duplicate authorization holds, or when currency conversion rounding errors during partial refunds caused reconciliation mismatches.

-Whether you're a developer, product manager, or business owner, understanding these testing principles helps you make better decisions about payment implementations and provides you the right questions to ask when evaluating payment solutions.
+Whether you're a developer, product manager, or business owner, understanding these testing principles helps you make better decisions about payment implementations and provides the right questions to ask when evaluating payment solutions.
 After all, the goal isn't just to process payments–it's to build trust with every transaction.

 ## 5. Performance Optimization